Arlo Parks: Creator of the year's most devastating song | NME

 You would’ve been non-stop touring for most of the year had it not been for coronavirus – has this unexpected time of stillness given you an opportunity to fully absorb everything that’s happened to you in the last year?

 “I was thinking about this this morning.
 When things started to take off, I had more and more to do, and things were happening but I didn’t quite have the time to process it or enjoy the positives and think about how far I’ve come.
 It’s important to have a moment where you just stop and look at where you came from.
-Loads of artists that I used to love are not working with me, or commenting on my stuff, and now I can sit back and think, ‘Wow, all this crazy stuff is happening and I’m so grateful’.”
+Loads of artists that I used to love are now working with me, or commenting on my stuff, and now I can sit back and think, ‘Wow, all this crazy stuff is happening and I’m so grateful’.”

 Arlo Parks’ new single ‘Black Dog’ is out now